 Now that your Google Home is all set up, you’re probably wondering how to use it.
-The following guides will teach you how to control volume, reboot, factory reset, mute and enable Guest Mode on your Google Home.
+The following guides will teach you how to control volume, reboot, factory reset, mute, and enable Guest Mode on your Google Home.

-How to control volume on Google Home
+How to control volume on your Google Home

-Fun fact: the top panel on Google Home is actually a touch pad.
+Fun fact: the top panel on Google Home is actually a touchpad.
 You can use it to increase and decrease volume, play and pause music, and more.

-Alternatively, you can say “Hey Google, increase volume” or “Hey Google, increase volume to maximum” if you’d like to make the volume louder.
-Of course, you can also say “Hey Google, decrease volume” or “Hey Google, decrease volume to minimum” if you need to lower the volume.
+Alternatively, you can say, “Hey Google, increase volume” or, “Hey Google, increase volume to maximum” if you’d like to make the volume louder.
+Of course, you can also say, “Hey Google, decrease volume” or, “Hey Google, decrease volume to minimum” if you need to lower the volume.

-How to mute Google Home
+How to mute your Google Home

 If you don’t want your Google Home to make any noise whatsoever, there’s a quick and easy way to mute the device.
-On the back of the device, you’ll see a microphone button towards the top.
+On the back of the smart speaker, you’ll see a microphone button towards the top.
 Press that once, and you’ll hear your Google Assistant say “microphone off.”
+This doesn’t actually mute the sound, only the microphone.
+It’s effective, though, as the speaker won’t be able to activate via voice commands.

-This means your Google Home won’t be able to answer any queries, play music, or basically do anything else until you unmute it.
-To unmute your Google Home, just tap the microphone button again.
+Your Google Home won’t be able to answer any queries, play music, or basically do anything else until you unmute it.
+To unmute your Google Home, just tap the microphone button or switch the toggle again.
 You’ll then hear Google Assistant say “microphone on.”

-How to reboot Google Home
+How to reboot your Google Home

-How to factory reset Google Home
+How to factory reset your Google Home

 If you need to factory reset your Google Home, there’s a quick and easy way to do so.
-You won’t be able to use your voice or Home app to factory reset your device, but the process is very simple.
+You won’t be able to use your voice or Home app to factory reset your device, but the process is still very simple.